PentahoCommunityMeetup2015/info/README.md

 ## Talks so far (List will evolve!)

+Keynotes
 - Pentaho 6.0 product roadmap
 - The impact of the Hitachi - Pentaho deal on Pentaho and the community

+Tech Stream
+- Tom Barber of Meteorite BI (magicaltrout) will talk about Saiku and managing metadata in a NoSQL world.

+Business Stream
+-

 ## Costs